Students in class room

 Overall Graduate GPA Requirement 3.00 GPA required.

-Other Grade Requirements Grades of C and D received by a candidate in any graduate course will not be counted as credit toward the degree.
-These grades will be counted in the graduate GPA.
+Other Grade Requirements Grades of C and D received by a candidate in any graduate course will not be counted as satisfying degree requirements.
+These grades will, however, be counted in the graduate GPA.

 Assessments and Examinations None.